paradigmxyz/reth/book/stages/README.md

 When the node is first started, a new `Pipeline` is initialized and all of the stages are added into `Pipeline.stages`.
 Then, the `Pipeline::run` function is called, which starts the pipeline, executing all of the stages continuously in an infinite loop.
 This process syncs the chain, keeping everything up to date with the chain tip.

-Each stage within the pipeline implements the `Stage` trait which provides function interfaces to get the stage id, execute the stage and unwind the state if there was an issue during the stage execution.
+Each stage within the pipeline implements the `Stage` trait which provides function interfaces to get the stage id, execute the stage and unwind the changes to the database if there was an issue during the stage execution.

 [Filename: crates/stages/src/stage.rs](https://github.com/paradigmxyz/reth/blob/main/crates/stages/src/stage.rs#L64)